eldrickyoong/MDS13-NST-Application/README.md

 ## 📝 Acknowledgements

-The development of this project was made possible through the contributions of the open-source communite and prior research in neural style transfer.
+The development of this project was made possible through the contributions of the open-source community and prior research in neural style transfer.
 The following repositories and authors provided essential reference implementations that significantly informed and supported the model integration in this work:

 - [Linear Transformation Network - PyTorch Implementation](https://github.com/sunshineatnoon/LinearStyleTransfer) by [sunshineatnoon](https://github.com/sunshineatnoon).
 This implementation served as the primary reference for integrating the Linear Transformation Network architecture used for custom, user-uploaded style images.
 - [Johnson Fast Style Transfer - PyTorch Implementation](https://github.com/gordicaleksa/pytorch-neural-style-transfer-johnson) by [gordicaleksa](https://github.com/gordicaleksa).
 This repository informed the structure and deployment of multiple predefined style models based on the Johnson architecture.